MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 - An administrator or user deleted the device in the Azure portal or using PowerShell.
 - The device was removed from the Microsoft Entra tenant due to inactivity.
 For an efficiently managed environment, we typically recommend IT admins to [remove stale, inactive devices from their Microsoft Entra tenant](/azure/active-directory/devices/manage-stale-devices).

 When an impacted device attempts to contact the Microsoft Entra tenant again after it has been deleted, it will fail to authenticate with Microsoft Entra ID.
-This effect is often invisible to the user of the device, as cached sign in via PIN will continue to allow the user to sign in.
+This effect is often invisible to the user of the device, as cached sign in via PIN continues to allow the user to sign in.

 ### Mitigation

 There's currently no way to add a deleted HoloLens device back into Microsoft Entra ID.
-Affected devices will need to be clean-reflashed by following the instructions on [reflashing their device](hololens-recovery.md#clean-reflash-the-device).
+Affected devices need to be clean-reflashed by following the instructions on [reflashing their device](hololens-recovery.md#clean-reflash-the-device).

 [Back to list](#list)